-The advisory team developed a draft set of standards that was workshopped with the Council on a number of occasions, resulting in this document, containing the standards and their measurable elements (criteria).
+The advisory team developed a draft set of standards that was workshopped with the Council on a number of occasions, resulting in Version 1 of this document, and which contained the standards and their measurable elements (criteria).
+Versions 2 and 3 were developed after completion of the evaluation of the 3 pilot project administrators.
+This document represents Version 4 of the accreditation standards and criteria, which were updated to reflect recent changes in the medical schemes environment, e.g. the introduction of the Risk Equalisation Framework (REF) requirements.